-Perspective | Doug Emhoff, as Second Gentleman, can make history — and change — too
+Perspective | Doug Emhoff, as ‘second gentleman,’ can make history — and change — too

 Ridiculous.
 And it doesn’t make dad feel like what he’s doing is normal.

-“It’s still relatively uncommon,” Brad Harrington the executive director of the Boston College Center for Work and Family, told NPR about the number of stay-at-home dads.
+“It’s still relatively uncommon,” Brad Harrington, the executive director of the Boston College Center for Work and Family, told NPR about the number of stay-at-home dads.
 “Depending on whose numbers you believe, it’s somewhere between 1 out of 20 or maybe one out of 15 at-home parents now is a dad.”

-Not common, but still normal.
+Not common but still normal.

 As our society slowly, haltingly grinds toward gender parity in the workplace, we need to get it into our minds that equality also has to happen at home, in partnerships, in families.